docpad-archive/documentation/core/events.html.md

 ### `writeAfter`
-Called just just after we've wrote all the files.
+Called just just after we’ve wrote all the files.
 Partnered with the `writeBefore` event.

 **Options:**
 - `collection` a [query-engine][] [collection][query-engine collection] containing the models we are about to render